 Citi ThankYou® Premier Card and Citi Prestige® Card members the option to transfer their Citi ThankYou points to travel partners.
-As of late 2016, even the Citi ThankYou® Preferred Card members could transfer points (although one partner has a reduced transfer ratio).
+Even the no annual fee Citi ThankYou® Preferred Card has transfers to JetBlue TrueBlue.

 If you are one of these cardholders, one of the best ways to use Citi ThankYou points is to transfer them to airline programs — and that’s how you’re going to get the most value.

 Unfortunately, not all redemption options are of equal value, but Citi offers many ways to use your Citi ThankYou points for some amazing trips!

 Table of contents